Packet-Level Traffic Modeling with Heavy-Tailed Payload and Inter-Arrival Distributions for Digital Twins: INTRODUCTION

 \subsection{Related Work}

 Early synthetic traffic generators such as TRex, NS-3, and Harpoon combine packet or flow replay with simulation models that are configured by hand \cite{3673792}.
 They are practical for reproducing known scenarios but rely on user defined templates that must be tuned by experts for each test case.
 As a result they struggle to match the detailed behavior of packet sizes and \acp{IAT} observed in modern traces.
 Recent work has therefore turned to data driven generative models that learn directly from packet traces.
 Several articles apply \acp{GAN} to synthesize network flows, with recurrent layers in the generator and discriminator to better capture temporal patterns \cite{3423643,3664655}.
+To specifically address the temporal dynamics in sequential data, TimeGAN \cite{NEURIPS2019_c9efe5f2} extends the adversarial approach by incorporating a supervised learning objective.
+This explicitly guides the network to accurately reproduce the step-by-step transition patterns of the original traces.
 Hybrid schemes combine autoencoders with Wasserstein GANs to operate in a latent space, for example by encoding Internet of Things packet size sequences, sampling new latent codes with a \ac{GAN}, and decoding them into synthetic flows \cite{9320384}.
 NeCSTGen takes a similar latent approach: a variational autoencoder compresses packets, a Gaussian mixture and recurrent neural network model the cluster transitions, and the resulting chain is used to produce packet, flow, and aggregate level traces \cite{10000731}.
 These neural generators can reproduce a broad class of marginal statistics, but adversarial training is sensitive to initialization and loss design.
-More recently, transformer based sequence models have been proposed for network traffic analysis and generation.
-A pre-trained transformer is proposed in \cite{qu2024trafficgpt} with a linear attention mechanism that extends the usable context to up to 12\,032 tokens per flow and achieves state of the art performance on long flow classification tasks while producing synthetic flows that closely resemble real traffic.
-Such architectures are attractive when large unlabeled collections of data and central compute resources are available.
-In a packet level \ac{DT} where many individual \ac{RAN} scenarios must be adapted on site, however, the size of these models, their memory footprint at long context length, and the need to fine tune or condition them for each environment makes it difficult to deploy them on edge hardware.
-In \cite{9145646}, the authors fit two independent \acp{HMM}, one for payload length and one for \ac{IAT}, to video streaming and gaming traces using the Baum–Welch algorithm.
-This captures the one dimensional marginals of size and timing but might miss their joint dependence, which is important for buffer dynamics and delay.